-Kern County College of Law enrolls first year students for both Spring and Fall semesters.
-Please note that the Spring admission program is a program with a non-traditional first semester curriculum.
-It is offered only at the Seaside campus at this time.
-For more information about the Spring program, please contact Dean of Admissions, Wendy LaRiviere at email@example.com.
+Kern County College of Law enrolls first year students for Spring, Summer, and Fall semesters.
+Please note that the Spring and Summer admission programs are programs with a non-traditional first semester curriculum.
+For more information about our programs, prior to applying, contact our Assistant Dean of Admissions and Recruitment, Dean Dowsett at email@example.com.
+For questions about your application, please contact our Assistant Dean of Admissions, Adam Ancira-Corrigan at firstname.lastname@example.org.

 Applications received after the application deadline may be considered on a space-available basis but will be assessed an additional late fee ($175).